 Cute as they are, rabbits can do a lot of damage in the garden.
-Since there is always more than 1 rabbit, trapping is not a practical option.
-And while there are some plants rabbits do not particularly like, they will eat anything if they get hungry enough.
+Since there is always more than one rabbit, trapping is not a practical option.
+While there are some plants rabbits do not particularly like, they will eat anything if they get hungry enough.
 To keep rabbits from destroying your garden, you will need a combination of repellents, diversions, and barriers.

 Types of Deterrents

-- Fertilizer Repellents -Blood meal and bone meal are natural soil amendments that make very good rabbit deterrents.
-Rabbits are herbivore and the scent of these slaughterhouse by-products is usually enough for them to look elsewhere for food.
+- Fertilizer repellents: Blood meal and bone meal are natural soil amendments that make very good rabbit deterrents.
+Rabbits are herbivores, and the scent of these slaughterhouse by-products is usually enough for them to look elsewhere for food.
 Both are available as fertilizer, in garden centers.
 Blood meal is high in nitrogen.
 Bone meal is also a source of nitrogen and is high in phosphorous.
-They break down in the soil, and will need re-application every week or two.
+They break down in the soil and will need to be applied every week or two.

-- Pets - Pets provide some deterrence, but I've read that rabbits prefer to live near domesticated animals, because it means they are relatively safe from the more dangerous wild animals.
+- Pets: Pets provide some deterrence, but rabbits may prefer to live near domesticated animals because it means they are relatively safe from the more dangerous wild animals.
 Still, a dog or cat will help keep the rabbit population in check.

 Diversions and Habitat Modification

-Modifying your yard to make it less hospitable for rabbits is not really practical for most of us.
-It would involve removing or reducing overgrown areas where the rabbits would find cover.
-That could be around fencing or along hedging or other large structure.
+Modifying your yard to make it less hospitable for rabbits is not practical for most of us.
+It would involve removing or reducing overgrown areas where the rabbits can find cover.
+That could be around fencing or along the hedging or other large structures.
 Rabbits will also seek cover under staircases and porches.